Switzerland

 1996-9 medium-term monetary target increasingly overshot for 1995-99 target period, partial switch of focus to M3 (instead of M0) from late 1997 loosely structured discretion LSD

-2000-2011 price stability definition rather than inflation target and focus on medium term, but definition regularly met; operational target range for 3-month SwF LIBOR, pursued via repo transactions; policy decisions forward-looking, forecast-based; some improvements in transparency and central bank independence; 2009-11 rising concern with recurring appreciation pressures despite large forex purchases leads to announcement September 2011 of floor for EUR/SwF exchange rate loose inflation targeting LIT
+2000-2011 price stability definition of 0-2% on CPI rather than inflation target, focus on medium term, but definition regularly met; operational target range for 3-month SwF LIBOR, pursued via repo transactions; policy decisions forward-looking, forecast-based; some improvements in transparency and central bank independence; 2009-11 rising concern with recurring appreciation pressures despite large forex purchases leads to announcement September 2011 of floor for EUR/SwF exchange rate; macroprudential policies from 2011 loose inflation targeting LIT

 2012-14 continuing concern with possibility of deflation, and small net deflation on average in 2012 and 2013 (as against 0-2% price stability definition), together with continuing exchange rate floor (one-sided exchange rate target); medium term inflation expectations still anchored (according to SNB’s Quarterly Bulletin) inflation with exchange rate targeting IwERT